The Rice Cooker Brands Japanese Homes Actually Use: An 8,000-Photo Data Study

 Share of rice-cooker photos posted since July 2023 (last three years of data), same ten brands as the chart above.
 Compared as within-period share, not raw counts.
 Remaining share goes to smaller brands and generic models.
 Source: RoomClip, sponsored posts excluded.

 Two moves stand out.
-Iris Ohyama — a value brand better known for storage bins and cheap home goods — climbs from 7% to 16% and lands at #2, a sign that budget IH cookers are winning newer, often younger kitchens.
+Iris Ohyama — a value brand better known for storage bins and cheap home goods — climbs from 7% to 16% and lands at #2, a sign that budget IH cookers turn up in more of the newer RoomClip posts.
 Meanwhile Mitsubishi, the all-time runner-up, sits at about 4% of recent photos.
-The premium-charcoal-kiln crowd hasn't disappeared; newer posts just skew toward Zojirushi at the top and value brands underneath.
+That is a change in what RoomClip members post, not a statement about Mitsubishi's business — the premium-charcoal-kiln cookers haven't gone anywhere; newer posts just skew toward Zojirushi at the top and value brands underneath.

 What translates to a U.S. kitchen